 There are mainly four types of the shift left approach i.e. there are four ways using which shift left testing can be incorporated in the project lifecycle:

-So, in this approach, the shift-left happens by moving to the left, by breaking the single development into increments i.e. the first increment is developed and tested and then move to the next increment and so on.
+So, in this approach, the shift-left happens by moving to the left.
+This is done by breaking the single development into increments.
+The first increment is developed and tested and then move to the next increment and so on.
 This approach is popular among projects with complex hardware dependencies.

-This approach is similar to the second approach i.e. incremental shift left testing.
-Agile and DevOps projects are divided into multiple increments called sprints, but these are smaller and more in number as compared to the incremental shift left testing approach.
+This approach is similar to the second approach i.e. incremental shift-left testing.
+Agile and DevOps projects are divided into multiple increments called sprints.
+These are smaller and more in number as compared to the incremental shift left testing approach.

 Shift Right Testing

 The shift right testing approach is doing the testing later i.e. once the system is live or the code is deployed on the production.
 By shifting right, we are moving the testing process on the right i.e. moving it to the post-production stage.

 The main goal of this approach is to continuously check the performance and usability of the system once it is available for the real user’s consumption.
 Also, with the help of the end users, feedback of the system is received.

 This approach is mainly used in DevOps.
 DevOps focuses on delivering rapid and high-quality products.
 DevOps, as the name suggests, brings the development and operations teams together.

 Moreover, the feedback received from the end-user, production data, end-user usage pattern on the production, etc. can be combined with the AI and ML to develop new and improved features for the system.